Principle of maximum entropy: Applications

 The principle of maximum entropy is commonly applied in two ways to inferential problems:

 Prior probabilities

 The principle of maximum entropy is often used to obtain prior probability distributions for Bayesian inference.
 Jaynes was a strong advocate of this approach, claiming the maximum entropy distribution represented the least informative distribution.

 A large amount of literature is now dedicated to the elicitation of maximum entropy priors and links with channel coding.

 Posterior probabilities

 Maximum entropy is a sufficient updating rule for radical probabilism.
 Richard Jeffrey's probability kinematics is a special case of maximum entropy inference.
 However, maximum entropy is not a generalisation of all such sufficient updating rules.

 Maximum entropy models

 Alternatively, the principle is often invoked for model specification: in this case the observed data itself is assumed to be the testable information.
 Such models are widely used in natural language processing.
 An example of such a model is logistic regression, which corresponds to the maximum entropy classifier for independent observations.

+The maximum entropy principle has also been applied in economics and resource allocation.
+For example, the Boltzmann fair division model uses the maximum entropy (Boltzmann) distribution to allocate resources or income among individuals, providing a probabilistic approach to distributive justice.